-- To begin the process, students need to contact the Coordinator of Disability Services to request services, provide information about prior use of accommodations and services in other settings, and discuss the likely impact of the disability on the student's educational experience at BBCC. - The student will need to complete and submit an intake packet.
-Relevant documentation from external sources may also be requested to substantiate the disability and the student's eligibility for requested accommodations and services.
+To begin the process, students need to contact the Coordinator of Disability Services to request services, provide information about prior use of accommodations and services in other settings, and discuss the likely impact of the disability on the student's educational experience at BBCC.

-- Once the intake packet and requested cumentation have been received, the student will meet with the Coordinator of Disability Services to discuss eligibility for services and accommodation requests. - 4.
+- The student will need to complete and submit an intake packet.
+Relevant documentation from external sources may also be requested to substantiate the disability and the student's eligibility for requested accommodations and services. - Once the intake packet and requested documentation have been received, the student will meet with the Coordinator of Disability Services to discuss eligibility for services and accommodation requests. - 4.
 The Coordinator of Disability Services will prepare a Letter of Accommodation (LOA).
-It is the student's responsibility to provide instructors with the LOA and discuss how the accommodations will be implemented in the classroom. - It is the responsibility of the student to inform the instructor and the Coordinator of Disability Services if here are questions regarding the implementation of the approved accommodations.
+It is the student's responsibility to provide instructors with the LOA and discuss how the accommodations will be implemented in the classroom.
+LOA's need to be requested by the student each quarter. - It is the responsibility of the student to inform the instructor and the Coordinator of Disability Services if there are questions regarding the implementation of the approved accommodations.
 We will work collaboratively to ensure implementation.